 |Houston QB Andre Ware passed for 517 yards in a single half in 1989.|

-California Chrome goes for horse-racing immortality Saturday in the Belmont Stakes when he attempts to become just the 12th Triple Crown winner in history and the first in 36 years.
+American Pharoah claimed the elusive Triple Crown in Saturday's Belmont Stakes, becoming just the 12th Triple Crown winner in history and the first in 37 years.

-In honor of his quest, we decided to put together a list of college football immortals: NCAA record-holders who hold unbreakable records.
+In honor of his accomplishment, we decided to put together a list of college football immortals: NCAA record-holders who hold unbreakable records.